 In just a few minutes, capillary electrophoresis can sort a complex molecular mixture from a biological sample.
 As the molecules migrate through the capillary tube at different speeds, they take their turn, as in a queue, and present themselves one by one in front of the detector.
-The multiplexing of analysis has been a very fashionable trend for the last ten years.
-Electrophoresis allows the parallel analysis of a family of molecules.
+Multiplexing analysis has become increasingly popular and electrophoresis allows the parallel analysis of a family of molecules.
 The analysis remains flexible and relevant whatever the number and variety of species detected.

 The science of understanding and measuring diseases, which is at the core of medical diagnostics, is rapidly evolving.
 The most noteworthy elements are: